rnietoe/Training/docs/AWS/03-Network.md

 ## VPC

-An interactive IP address and CIDR range visualizer [here](https://cidr.xyz/).
-192.168 is the network and 0.1 is the host
+An interactive IP address and CIDR range visualizer [here](https://cidr.xyz/). network is 192.168 while host is 0.1

 DHCP (Dynamic Host Configuration Protocol) will be used to provide dynamic addresses where required within the VPC